Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 Voice Assistant Test supports the following:

 - Any Bot-Framework bot or Custom Commands web application
-- Sending a text message, full [Bot-Framework Activity](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md) or audio from a WAV file up to the bot
+- Sending a text message, full [Bot-Framework Activity](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md) or audio from a WAV file up to Direct Line Speech channel
-- Specifying the expected bot reply Activities
+- Specifying the expected bot-reply activities
-- Ability to filter out (ignore) bot reply Activities as needed
+- Ability to filter out (ignore) bot-reply activities as needed
 - Verifying the duration of the Text-to-Speech (TTS) audio response from the bot
 - Verifying a bot greeting (automatic Activities sent from the bot after initial connection)
 - Measuring the duration it took for the bot to reply